Everyone has questions.

 - A single MIDI CC only controls a single plug-in parameter due to limitations of the VST3 standard.

-- Presets with dot (period) character in name may not display the name correctly and navigation may jump to first preset in folder.
+- Presets with a dot (period) character in their name may not display the name correctly and navigation may jump to first preset in folder.

 - When using Cubase (before 9.5), if the MIDI programs folder is used, the first preset from this folder is loaded on startup.